KeerthanaIOSDEV569/DirectoryAPP/README.md

 # DirectoryAPP

-Diectory app List the people check the romm availabiity
+Diectory app List the people and check the romm availabiity